-A Treasury bill (T-Bill) is a short-term U.S. government debt security that matures in one year or less.
-Unlike bonds, T-Bills don't pay periodic interest — they're sold at a discount to face value, and you receive the full face value at maturity.
-This calculator converts between purchase price and discount rate, computes the bond equivalent yield for apples-to-apples comparisons, and shows your after-tax profit accounting for the state tax exemption.
+A Treasury bill (T-Bill) is a short-term U.S. government security that matures in one year or less.
+Sold at a discount to face value, T-Bills deliver your return at maturity rather than through periodic interest payments.
+This calculator converts between purchase price and discount rate, shows yield comparisons across all maturities, builds a T-Bill ladder, and compares T-Bill after-tax yield against savings alternatives.

 T-Bill Details